dd32/td-gh-ex/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Alba is based on Underscores http://underscores.me/, (C) 2012-2014 Automattic, Inc.
+Albar is based on Underscores http://underscores.me/, (C) 2012-2014 Automattic, Inc.

 == Description ==

-Alba is a responsive multipurpose Wordpress theme.
-You can use Alba to build a business website, portfolio website, online store or a simple blogging website which adapts nicely to all devices.
+Albar is a responsive multipurpose Wordpress theme.
+You can use Albar to build a business website, portfolio website, online store or a simple blogging website which adapts nicely to all devices.
 We've integrated with some powerful plugins like Page Builder, WooCommerce, Contact Form 7 and more.

 * Photos in the screenshot are from unsplash.com and licensed Creative Commons 0 (CC0)